 This is the first in a series of writing tips and prompts I am sending out exclusively (well, mostly exclusively) in my e-newsletter, “The Same Loon.”
 I invite you to sign up for it here.
-(When you sign up, you will be welcomed with the discount code for 15 percent off the recently released new edition of my memoir, The Same Moon.)

 Writing, especially in times of stress, can be cathartic — and I don’t necessarily mean writing about the stressors.